 Note: The bleeding usually comes from the edge of the bone or the surface of the dura; both cases are normal and bleeding will quickly stop if no major blood vessels are damaged.
 If bleeding continues, blood may fill the entire window, forming a clot sheet over the imaging area.

-To remove the clot sheet, carefully pick up pieces of clotted blood from the imaging area while leaving the blood clot intact around where the source of the bleeding was.
+To remove the clot sheet, carefully pick up pieces of clotted blood from the imaging area while leaving the blood clot intact around the source of the ruptured blood vessel.
 Take care to not remove the blood clot from the bleed source as this may cause even more blood loss.
 Irrigate the surface of the brain with brain buffer to wash away any blood.

 Take care to avoid touching the delicate brain tissue or adding foreign material to the brain; repeat until bleeding has stopped, for approximately 2 – 5 min (Figure 2E).